dthor/dthor.github.io/research/research.md

 ### RESEARCH FOCUS
 ***

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My research efforts focus on identifying and quantifying spatial patterns in the distribution in freshwater fish and macroinvertebrate communities, the natural landscape and anthropogenic processes that influence these patterns, how they change over time, and how to apply this knowledge to manage freshwater resources, preserve water quality and conserve biodiversity.
-Freshwater ecosystems are heterogeneous environments in which animals live that are ever changing in response to disturbances in the landscape, knowledge of how the disturbances influence aquatic communities is essential in order to predict and responsibly manage aquatic resources.
+Freshwater ecosystems are heterogeneous environments in which animals live, that are ever changing in response to disturbances in the landscape, knowledge of how the disturbances influence aquatic communities is essential in order to predict and responsibly manage aquatic resources.

 ### RESEARCH INTERESTS
 - - - -